YadavYashvant/Spring-REST/README.md

 # Spring-REST
-Building REST APIs using Spring Boot.
+Building REST APIs with the help of postman using Spring Boot.